Hendrikto/ICTenSamenleving-assignment3/assignment3_s4549775.md

 This definition is a lot narrower than the ones we looked at before, which is exactly its advantage: It does not leave important points open to interpretation.
 The rigidity of this definition allows us to draw an explicit line between intelligent and non-intelligent behavior.
 It also addresses the shortcomings of previous definitions as we will see.

+## Application
+According to our new definition, current so called "artificial intelligence" solutions are not in fact intelligent.
+As far as I can tell, there does not exists a system which can learn arbitrary tasks.
+There are a lot of ML systems around that are able to learn.
+However they are all limited to learning a specific task, which means that they are not intelligent.

+If we apply the definition to "obviously intelligent" entities, like humans and many animals, such as dogs, we see that it matches our expectations.
+These entities are considered intelligent following the definition.

+For humans this is obvious, as the whole education system with a myriad of different specialization options is a manifestation of this.
+Also every year new research areas are discovered.
+So far there has been no task humans were not able to approach by learning about it, even if it was previously unknown.

+For another intelligent entity take dogs as an example.
+Dogs are able to learn every trick you can think of, as long as they are willing and physically able to do so.
+It may take them longer, and may need to be broken down into small steps compared to teaching the same to a person.
+This is why we consider dogs less intelligent compared to humans.
+In the end the dogs are able to learn though.
+Obviously not every dog is equally intelligent and equally motivated to use its intelligence, but this is not of importance here.

 ## Implications
 The definition showcases that intelligence is an emergent phenomenon: If we succeed at implementing an ML system $x$ that is good at making ML systems, we can bootstrap an intelligent system.
 The ML system $x$ is not itself intelligent: It is able to learn generating ML systems, but nothing else.
 It does not generalize.
 The ML systems it generates are also specific and therefore not intelligent: They can learn one specific task which they were made for.